tdmckinn/tirellmckinnon.com/content/posts/01-13-2018/index.md

 `npm run dev`

 Throwing in one selling point, using VS Code alongside typescript is that it’s really useful for catching simple mistakes and getting a good idea of what the API's of your chosen framework or lib are without leaving the editor.
-Anything you need more in depth or clarification you can always check the docs.
+Anything you need more in depth or clarification about you can always check the docs.

 In the image pictured below you can see the typescript compiler is yelling about assigning a string to a boolean.
 Very simple warnings and notifications provide for a better developer experience.